BioPhoton/ngRe/README.md

 ## Output Bindings

-As output bindings we can directly forward a observable.
+As output bindings set up inside of an component can directly forward a observable.
 No need for EventEmitter nor Subject.
 This anyway leads to imperative programming.

 ```typescript